Community College of Philadelphia

 cultivate, recognize, and upgrade donor levels.

-** THIS POSITION IS REMOTE WORK ELIGIBLE **
+** THIS POSITION ELIGIBLE FOR PARTIAL REMOTE WORK

 For a complete position description, and apply online, please

 visit our career site at jobs.ccp.edu, or click the "Apply"

 "Success Starts Here" is our message to the Philadelphia

 community - and at Community College of Philadelphia, we recognize

 that our success as a college and the success of our students

 starts with our employees.
 Our employees are vital to our success.